 There are two ways to proceed from here, you can either follow the road to the northwest, or you can attempt a shortcut.
-Search northwest of the campfire to find a difficult path through the dense thicket, which you can pass through with a successful [Lore (Nature) 25] check (if you try to leave, you’ll need to pass an [Athletics 25] check to return through the brush).
-This will take you north to the tower - your destination - but when you arrive you’ll immediately find yourself in conflict with four War Wisps.
+Search northwest of the campfire to find a difficult path through the dense thicket, which you can pass through with a successful [Lore (Nature) 24] check or cut through with an [Athletics 27] check, after which you can climb a hill to ascend the rocky slope to the north.
+This can be somewhat rough, however, as you’ll immediately find yourself in conflict with four War Wisps when you arrive.

 Continue following the road north and west from the campfire until you hit the western edge of the area, at which turn north to find an Ancient Will-o-Wisp blocking your way.
 It’ll be joined by two War Wisps when combat starts, so be wary.
 Despite the venerable status of this will-o-wisp, the same protections and strategies that worked against the War Wisps you’ve fought should hold for it.
 You know the drill: weather the initial lightning attacks with the aid of your buffs, engage in melee, and cut the wisps down.
-After the fight, loot the remains of the Ancient Will-o-Wisp for a Token of the Dryad, then continue north to find a corpse you can search for a Masterwork Heavy Flail, 129 GP and a variety of Jade and Agate gems.
+After the fight, loot the remains of the Ancient Will-o-Wisp for a Token of the Dryad, then continue north to find a corpse you can search for the Chaos Shard (a Dagger +2 which can inflict confusion on hit), 129 GP and a variety of Jade and Agate gems.